Licensed Clinical Psychologist and Learning Disabilities Specialist

 As an expert in the field of neuropsychological assessment, Dr. Goldstein has taught as an adjunct professor at the Albert Einstein College of Medicine.
 She is trained in a variety of specialized reading and writing programs, including: Lindamood-Bell, Preventing Academic Failure, and Orton-Gillingham.
 Dr. Goldstein has developed a specific program focused on organization and study skills, to assure the academic success of students.
 She also created Developing Executive Function Skills for Academic Success, a manualized program for training teachers, which has been implemented across the country.

-Dr. Goldstein lectures on topics related to emotional resilience, ADHD and executive functioning, school support, and a wide variety parenting and family topics.
-Dr. Goldstein is married, has three children, and works bi-coastally in Calabasas, CA and Scarsdale, NY.
+Dr. Goldstein lectures on topics related to social-emotional learning, launching adolescents into adulthood, emotional resilience, ADHD and executive functioning, school support, and a wide variety parenting and family topics.
+She contributes to national news organizations, sharing practical tips and information with Authority Magazine, Modern Mom, Your Teen, Forbes, CBS, NBC, Fox, and ABC.
+Dr. Goldstein is married, has three children, and works bi-coastally in Scarsdale, NY and Calabasas, CA.